svienty-man/lellow/README.md

 DEBUG=lellow:* PORT=8080 npm start

 Then run the app to read the data source and put up a list of "Lellow" things to map out.

+Last but not least, if you need to run the mongodb

+mongod --dbpath ~/Data/db